EricssonResearch/OSCOAP/test-spec5.md

 * /oscore/hello/3 : protected resource, authorized method: GET, returns the string "Hello World!" with content-format 0 (text/plain), and Max-Age 5
 * /oscore/hello/6 : protected resource, authorized method: POST, returns the value of the resource with content-format 0 (text/plain)
 * /oscore/hello/7 : protected resource, authorized method: PUT, returns the value of the resource with content-format 0 (text/plain), has ETag 0x7b
-* /oscore/observe : protected resource, authorized method: GET, supports observe, returns "one" for the first notification, "two" for the second notification.
+* /oscore/observe1 : protected resource, authorized method: GET, supports observe, returns "one" for the first notification, "two" for the second notification.
 The server is configured to return 5.00 after the 2 notifications are sent.
+* /oscore/observe2 : protected resource, authorized method: GET, supports observe, returns "one" for the first notification, "two" for the second notification.
 * /oscore/test: protected resource, authorized method: DEL.

 The list of resource the OSCORE-unaware server must implement is the following: